EggPool/gpg-experiments/README.md

 gpg2 does not allow that.
 So we use gpg as a temporary step.
 Pay attention to gpg/gpg2 in the commands!

-- export gpg2 and import into gpg with hpassphrase `gpg2 --export-secret-keys YOUR_KEY_ID| gpg --import`
+- export gpg2 and import into gpg with passphrase `gpg2 --export-secret-keys YOUR_KEY_ID| gpg --import`
 - remove passphrase
   `gpg --edit-key YOUR_KEY_ID`